 How did Laszlo do it?

 In 2015, Work Rules!
-Insights From Inside Google, was published, shedding light on the top end of Strategic People Ops.
+Insights From Inside Google, was published by Lazlo Bock, shedding light on the top end of Strategic People Ops.

 Here’s a quick summary of the insights, which each have the potential to transform your organization, team or workplace: